Time for Norway to tax luxury electric cars, IMF economists say

-If implemented, Norway could see taxes levied for the first time on electric cars from luxury automakers such as Porsche , Jaguar and Mercedes-Benz, as well as high-end Tesla and Audi models.
+If implemented, Norway could see taxes levied for the first time on electric cars from luxury automakers such as Porsche (PSHG_p.DE), Jaguar (TAMO.NS) and Mercedes-Benz (DAIGn.DE), as well as high-end Tesla (TSLA.O) and Audi (VOWG_p.DE) models.

 But the policy comes at a substantial cost, estimated by the ruling centre-right coalition at 19.2 billion Norwegian crowns ($2.32 billion) in lost state revenue last year, or some 250,000 crowns on average for each new electric car sold.